silvanheller/hackathon-scads/README.md

 This repository contains the stream processing code of the "Ring Parable" Project by Silvan Heller, Ashery Mbilinyi and Lukas Probst.

-We have chosen to use the Flink & Spark combination.
+The goal of this project was to analyze how religions are represented in the dataset in terms of the average tone, goldstein metric and quad class.

+The stream processing part of the project was implemented using Flink and Scala.

+Aggregate stream processing results are then visualized using a web-based UI which you can find on [Github](https://github.com/silvanheller/hackathon-scads-ui).

-The structure of both the repository and the code is base on the boilerplate code provided on [Github](https://github.com/TU-Berlin-DIMA/streamline-hackathon-boilerplate)
+The structure of both the repository and the code is base on the boilerplate code provided on [Github](https://github.com/TU-Berlin-DIMA/streamline-hackathon-boilerplate).

-We used the GDELT Dataset provided by the organizers of the Hackathon [1]
+We used the GDELT Dataset provided by the organizers of the Hackathon [1].

 ## Overview
 We aggregate by goldstein, avgTone and quadClass over religion-country combinations.
 Aggregate Results are stored in the `storage/` folder.

 ## Run The Code locally (Option 1)

-You may run the code from IntelliJ using the same entrypoint as in the boilerplate code.
+You may run the code from IntelliJ using the same entrypoint as in the boilerplate code - `eu.streamline.hackathon.flink.scala.job.FlinkScalaJob`

 ## Run The Code on your cluster (Option 2)